-Q: What does the H2 Chemistry syllabus 2026-27 (9476) cover?
-A: The official A-Level H2 Chemistry syllabus 2026 (9476) covers Paper 1-4 assessment weightings, 13 core topics across physical, inorganic, and organic chemistry, and the practical skills expected for Paper 4.
+Q: What does the H2 Chemistry syllabus 2026 (9476) cover?
+A: The official SEAB H2 Chemistry syllabus 2026 PDF is labelled 9476.
+Use it to confirm the Paper 1-4 structure, paper weightings, 13 core topics across physical, inorganic, and organic chemistry, and the Paper 4 practical component before deciding how to split revision time.

 If you are searching for the official H2 Chemistry syllabus 2026 PDF, the 9476 syllabus, or the A-Level Chemistry syllabus 2026, the SEAB file linked below is the current reference.
 Use this page to confirm the paper structure, topic map, and practical expectations before you plan revision.